akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 # What about the completeness?

 You can define that a table is required for the completeness of a channel.
-See the [dedicated article](what-is-the-completeness.html).
+[Check out our dedicated article for more information.](what-is-the-completeness.html).

 The ground rule is that we consider a table **complete** as soon as **one cell is filled**.
 You can go further by defining the completeness at the column level by making it required for the completeness of the attribute.